- Automatic discovery of network topology using ICMP, SNMP, WMI, CDP, VMware®, Microsoft® Hyper-V®, and more

 - Export network diagrams and maps to Visio®

 - Easily modify node details and manually connect the nodes

-SolarWinds® Network Topology Mapper (NTM) automatically discovers every device on the network, including routers, switches, servers, wireless APs, VoIP phones, desktops, and printers.
-Network Topology Mapper uses industry-standard identification and network discovery methods (ping/ICMP, SNMP v1 – v3, WMI, CDP, VMware®, Microsoft® Hyper-V®, and more) to scan IP address ranges and find nodes.
+SolarWinds® Network Topology Mapper (NTM) automatically discovers every device on the network, including routers, switches, servers, wireless access points (APs), VoIP phones, desktops, and printers.
+Network Topology Mapper uses industry-standard identification and network discovery methods (ping/ICMP, SNMP v1 - v3, WMI, CDP, VMware®, Microsoft® Hyper-V®, and more) to scan IP address ranges and find nodes.
 For any SNMPv3 credentials you specify, it uses FIPS-compliant algorithms to encrypt credentials.
 Now, NTM allows you to automatically save credentials for future network scans.

-The comprehensive network topology discovery method of SolarWinds NTM provides a view of the entire network; it also provides the ability to limit the view to individual network segments.
-SolarWinds NTM can automatically display Layer 2 network maps or you can select Layer 3 to display IP topology information on your network diagram.
+The comprehensive network topology discovery method of SolarWinds NTM provides a view of the entire network, as well as the ability to limit the view to individual network segments.
+NTM can automatically display Layer 2 network maps or you can select Layer 3 to display IP topology information on your network diagram.
 You can even create hybrid network maps containing both Layer 2 and Layer 3 information to get a comprehensive view of your network.